Data, the cornerstone for successful digital transformation in R&D

 Digital technologies are evolving so quickly it's hard to keep up.
 It seems there are almost daily breakthroughs, with highly publicized stories of artificial intelligence (AI) doing everything from predicting cancer growth to mimicking the human brain.
 New applications are constantly being found in industries like healthcare, finance, transportation and many others.
 It is not surprising that with all of this burgeoning potential, R&D organizations are also eager to jump in, making major investments in this space.
 However, there is a problem.
 The success rate on these projects is estimated to be as low as 15 percent!
 A recent example is the highly publicized setbacks in the application of IBM's Watson technology to healthcare.

 So, what is the answer?
 If you wait, you risk falling behind competitors who achieve advantages with digital technologies.
 How can you make smart investments that position your organization for success with today's technologies, such as deep learning, as well as the next breakthroughs?
-This blog will show you how building a solid data foundation is essential to long-term success in implementing digital technologies and how you can get started with smart investments today that will pay dividends long into the future.
+This blog post will show you how building a solid data foundation is essential to long-term success in implementing digital technologies and how you can get started with smart investments today that will pay dividends long into the future.

 Garbage in, garbage out: How disorganized data could cost you